Every individual faces countless color choices daily.

 Adhering to trends or following suggestions of family or friends does not work when selecting colors to wear, decorate with or utilize throughout your life.

 So how do you discover the colors that will benefit you most?

 Many color analysis methods exist, and they vary in approach and outcome.

-Understanding each color analysis method will help you select the one that produces the best results and guides you in making smarter, lasting color decisions.
+By understanding different color analysis methods, you can select the one that produces the best results and guides you to make smarter, lasting color decisions.